- Communication Sciences & Disorders

 The admissions process for the MS SLP program includes the use of a rubric.
 The rubric categories include a cumulative grade point average (CGPA), prerequisite coursework grade point average (GPA), letters of recommendation, content and writing style of the personal statement (essay), professional and personal experience related to the coursework and field, a combined GRE score for quantitative, verbal and writing components, and a prompted video submission.
 The review committee consists of five full time faculty members, all holding PhDs and decades of experience within the SLP field.

-Applications to the MS SLP program are due by March 1, 2017 and first round letters of acceptance are scheduled to be released by April 15, 2017.View Admissions and Curriculum requirements for the MS SLP Program.
+Applications to the MS SLP program are due by February 1, 2018.View Admissions and Curriculum requirements for the MS SLP Program.

 ASHA CCC-SLP Application Standards: